-Moving to Tampa: 4 Steps to Eliminate Hard Water Deposits
+4 Steps to Remove Hard Water in Tampa

 The water supply in Tampa is notoriously hard, with a high mineral content that can do significant damage to your home’s plumbing and appliances.
 If you’re moving to Tampa, then you may discover that your new home has hard water deposits that need to be removed to prolong the life of your appliances and fixtures.

 With that in mind, here are some suggestions to help you eliminate hard water deposits from your washing machine, showerhead, faucets and fixtures, and even from the jets in your jacuzzi.